-Symptoms of ITB syndrome consist of pain on the outside of the knee, more specifically at or around the lateral epicondyle of the femur (bony bit) on the outside of the knee.
+Symptoms of ITB syndrome consist of pain on the outside of the knee, more specifically at or around the lateral epicondyle of the femur (a bony bit) on the outside of the knee.
 It comes on at a certain time into a run and gradually gets worse until often the runner has to stop.
-After a period of rest the pain may go only to return when running starts again.
+After a period of rest, the pain may go only to return when running starts again.
 The pain is normally aggravated by running, particularly downhill.

 Pain may be felt when bending and straightening the knee which may be made worse by pressing in at the side of the knee over the sore part.
 There might be tightness in the iliotibial band which runs down the outside of the thigh.

 A therapist or trainer may use Ober's test to assess IT band tightness as well as checking foot biomechanics to assess overpronation.
 Weakness in hip abduction (moving the leg out sideways) is another common sign.
 Tender trigger points in the gluteal muscles or buttocks area may also be present.

 Iliotibial band friction syndrome occurs when the long tendon of the tensor fascia lata muscle which runs down the outside of the thigh to the knee (called the iliotibial band or IT band) rubs against the outside of the knee joint causing friction, pain, and inflammation.

 It is an overuse injury, however, certain factors may make you more susceptible to developing the injury.
 Tight tensor fascia latae muscles and a tight (or naturally wide) IT band may make someone more susceptible to this injury.
 Weak hip muscles, particularly the gluteus medius are also thought to be a significant contributing factor.